fabioar87/continuous-build-delivery-assignment-1/jenkins/README.md

 1. No package java-17-openjdk available (workaround):
    * enable the Amazon Corretto 17 repository
    * install java
-2. The automated plugin installation procedure seems didn't work well.
-Ex.: the blueocean plugin.
-I installed manually.
+2. The automated plugin installation process seems is not working.
+It is still necessary install using the plugin page then rebooting jenkins service.